'Jailhouse lawyer' Arthur Taylor ponders life on parole, move to Dunedin and studying law

 "There are other psychological reports that assess a lower risk, recognising completion of rehabilitative programmes and he having a strong release plan."

-The last board to consider Taylor's parole favoured further events-focused prison-based psychological treatment as "part and parcel of a slow and careful transition to release".
+The last time Taylor was considered for parole the Board favoured further events-focused prison-based psychological treatment as "part and parcel of a slow and careful transition to release".

 "The conclusion that the Board reaches is that Mr Taylor does not pose an undue risk to the safety of the community."